tencentyun/intlcloud-documents/product/网络/私有网络/访问Internet/NAT网关_intl.md

   >Note:
-  If your account has the bandwidth package for bandwidth sharing, your bandwidth package will cover the NAT gateway-generated outbound traffic (network traffic fee will not be charged additionally).
-You are recommended to set a limit on NAT gateway outbound bandwidth to avoid high Bandwidth Package charge due to excessively high amount of bandwidth.
-Click to view the [Bandwidth Package billing details](https://cloud.tencent.com/doc/product/213/%E8%B4%AD%E4%B9%B0%E7%BD%91%E7%BB%9C%E5%B8%A6%E5%AE%BD#.E5.B8.A6.E5.AE.BD.E5.8C.85.E8.AE.A1.E8.B4.B9)
+  For those who have a bandwidth sharing package, NAT gateway-generated outbound traffic will be covered by the package (network traffic will not be charged again).
+It is recommended that you limit the NAT gateway outbound bandwidth to avoid excessive bandwidth package fee.
+For more information, see [Bandwidth Package billing details](https://cloud.tencent.com/doc/product/213/%E8%B4%AD%E4%B9%B0%E7%BD%91%E7%BB%9C%E5%B8%A6%E5%AE%BD#.E5.B8.A6.E5.AE.BD.E5.8C.85.E8.AE.A1.E8.B4.B9)
- Arrear is determined in the same way as CVM's bill-by-traffic method.
-[Click to obtain the VPC Price Overview](https://cloud.tencent.com/doc/product/215/3079)
+ Arrears measures are the same as pay-as-you-go CVM instances, please see [CVM billing page for more information.](https://cloud.tencent.com/doc/product/215/3079)

 ## Expiration Reminder
 - You can still use NAT gateway for **2** hours and get billed after your account balance drops to 0.